 - Body Horror: The Rend Flesh spell creates "small, deformed mouths on the surface of the victim's skin.
 The teeth begin to devour the flesh and insides."

 - Character Level: Characters earn whole levels, not experience points.
 One level allows a character to select a new rune (and new powers), while two levels allow him to draw more runes during combat.

-- Civil War: Ressources are becoming scarce, old family feuds reignite, and tempers are shorter and shorter, so it is no surprise that lots of civil wars broke out among formerly united viking kingdoms since the onset of Fimbulvinter.
+- Civil War: Resources are becoming scarce, old family feuds reignite, and tempers are shorter and shorter, so it is no surprise that lots of civil wars broke out among formerly united viking kingdoms since the onset of Fimbulvinter.

 - Cool Boat: Naglfar, the Ship of the Apocalypse, 5 miles long and made out of the toenails of the dead, will be used in battle by the Jotuns against the Asgardian Gods.